thiagola92/discord-social-sdk/README.md

     - If you don't intend to change the data, everything will be fine because there is no data lost when converting between `uint` and `int`.
     - If you **do** intend to change the data, you should know which operations can corrupt your data.
     - Reference: https://github.com/godotengine/godot-proposals/issues/9740#issuecomment-2484959346
+4. No signals usage.
+	- I would love to transform some of these callbacks into signals (♥️), but is not possible to identify when can it be done just by looking at functions signature.
+For example: `void xxxxx(Callback cb);`
+		- If the function name is `set_xxx_callback`: You know that will call you function when "xxx" happens.
+		- If the function name is `do_xxx`: You know that will do "xxx" and call you function when it's done.
+		- The first case can be transformed to signal, while the second can't...
+Analysing the function name and deciding what to do is a bit too much for me.

 ### The Ugly
 1. Each enum has it own class.